In this article

 What is an expense audit?

-An expense audit is a review and analysis of a company's expenses to determine if they are in line with company policy.
-In some cases all expenses are justified and nothing changes.
-In others, expense audits unearth inefficiencies and redundancies that can be cut back to increase a company’s profit margin.
+An expense audit is a review and analysis of your company's expenses to see if they are in line with your expense policies.
+Best case scenario: you find all expenses are justified and nothing changes.
+However, sometimes through expense audits, you discover inefficiencies and redundancies that can be cut back to increase your profit margin.

-Successful firms do this on a regular cycle, sometimes monthly, but typically every three to six months.
 An expense audit is part of a system of checks and balances that should be built into any company accounting system.
-They are not full financial audits, where debits and credits are analyzed for corporate reporting, but they do include an audit of expense reimbursements.
+You should think about building one into your regular cycle, sometimes monthly, but at least once every three to six months.
+It’s not meant to be a full financial audit, where debits and credits are analyzed for corporate reporting, but they do include an audit of expense reimbursements.

 1. Identify and track expenses